elbosso/expect-dialog-ca/README.md

 ---
 **NOTE**

-Please not that there is a restriction concerning common names (CN): They must not contain non-ascii characters and they also must not contain any special characters such as parentheses or quotes of any kind or umlaute for example
+Please note that there is a restriction concerning common names (CN): They must not contain non-ascii characters and they also must not contain any special characters such as parentheses or quotes of any kind or umlaute for example
 ---
 ## Table of contents